-Consultation can occur in advance of, concurrent with, or retrospective of any component of the legal process in which professional ethics, guidelines, standards and best practices are at issue.
-Above all else, Unified Family Therapy will not compromise it’s singular focus on assuring that the family law process is genuinely focused on understanding and serving the needs of each individual client.
+Consultation can occur in advance of, concurrent with, or retrospective of any component of the legal process in which professional ethics, guidelines, standards, and best practices are at issue.
+Above all else, Unified Family Therapy will not compromise its singular focus on assuring that the family law process is genuinely focused on understanding and serving the needs of each individual client.

-- Reunification Therapy: This service is an intervention to help parents and children repair their relationship when a parent has been estranged from their child or if the child has aligned with one parent.
-Children are often brought unintentionally into their parents conflicts and this can be an unfortunate outcome of some families in high-conflict divorces.
-Reunification Therapy is adaptable to each family but it often includes individual therapy for the parent(s) and child(ren), family therapy, and/or co-parenting therapy.
+This service is an intervention to help parents and children repair their relationship when a parent has been estranged from their child or if the child has aligned with one parent.
+Children are often brought unintentionally into their parents’ conflicts and this can be an unfortunate outcome of some families in high-conflict divorces.
+Court-ordered Family Systems Therapy is adaptable to each family but it often includes individual therapy for the parent and child, family therapy, and/or co-parenting therapy.
 Through a team of professionals, we work with families towards the goal of rebuilding their parent-child relationship to a healthy form.

 Co-parent meetings are a mediation service at Unified Family Therapy provided to help divorced/separated parents achieve collaborative goals in regard to their child.
 This service is rather a business-like approach to helping parents achieve the goals of effective and cooperative communication and consistent parenting practices towards raising a healthy well-balanced child/ren.
 This service is not for the purpose of addressing and alleviating the parents’ symptoms associated with the ongoing conflict.

 There are a variety of services which include but is not limited to letters to court or treatment summaries, reports, phone consultations, classroom observations, IEP attendance meetings, professional records request, email communication/coordination, and any other time spent performing any other services requested by the client or as part of the treatment plan.
 These services are not billable to insurance and will be the full responsibility of the client utilizing these services.